International Race of Champions: Drivers

-The drivers invited were from a broad range of racing disciplines: Indy cars, NASCAR, sports car racing, and on occasion, sprint car racing.
+The drivers invited were from a broad range of racing disciplines: IndyCar, NASCAR, sports car racing, and on occasion, sprint car racing.
 Criteria for invitation was very loose, but typically consisted of recent season champions of the respective series, and individual winners of big events (Indy, Daytona, etc.) It was occasionally rumored that a top NHRA drag racer would be invited and compete, but none ever did.

 Due to its fundamental stock car formula, and the majority of racing being contested on ovals, the series was often dominated by NASCAR participants (which was the major criticism of the series).
 Also, in the small field of about a dozen cars, the share of NASCAR invitees grew over time; from just three drivers in the first season to seven in the final season.
 The last non-NASCAR based champion of the series was Al Unser Jr. in 1988.
-Although open wheel drivers had numerous successes, As of 2005, drivers from road racing series had only won two races in the history of IROC.
+Although open-wheel car drivers had numerous successes, As of 2005, drivers from road racing series had only won two races in the history of IROC.
 In some years, no sports car drivers competed.